Durisvk/EOSS2/README.md

 Notice you can use `data-key` attribute to get the value from the data of collection OR you can use `(*attribute*)` notation to get the value of data from collection.

+**If you want to bind two or more elements to the one and the same collection just assign them an id attribute.**

 And this is the **Collection Item Source Binding**.
 We now get our list of persons on the page.